-- Zack, he of the Sonic the Hedgehog spikes.
+- Zack has a similar extreme, spiky hairstyle to Cloud.
 His hair was toned down considerably in later renders.

-- The Beauties from Metal Gear Solid 4 can't leave their suits for more than five minutes.
+- The Beauties from Metal Gear Solid 4 can't leave their suits for more than five minutes, or they literally burn up and die.
 All have beautiful, trendily-styled hair.
 One's even a peroxide blond with no visible roots.

 - Advance Wars: Days of Ruin.
 After the End it may be, with ammo, fuel and food shortages galore, but apparently there will always be enough hair conditioner to go around.

 - Elite Beat Agents: Agent J keeps his elaborate cantilevered hair up, even after all that dancing?
 It never budges!
 His hair looks like some of it got caught in a candyfloss machine.
 See for yourself.◊

 - Many characters from The King of Fighters

 - Eoleo in Golden Sun: Dark Dawn has an impeccably groomed ponytail down to his thighs.
 Between his occupation, his fire powers, his combat style, and his ability to use aforementioned fire powers to fly, such a loose hairstyle should really be a huge mess.